 On a side note, I am now building training modules that will launch with the book.
 Each chapter will have interactive training and will come complete with experiential exercises.
 The training is designed for teams that want to learn more about what drives supply chain excellence.
 You can follow the development of the training modules through the Supply Chain Insights Community that launches on September 5th, 2012.
 Let me know if you would like to try it out with your team.

 This week, I have a week at home to write reports.
 Look for three new reports to go up on our website this month.
-We publish reports openly on SlideShare and at Supply Chain Insights.
+We publish reports openly on SlideShare.
 Let us know your thoughts.
 We would love to hear from you.